-The Commission continues to encourage questions from criminal justice practitioners concerning the applicable sentencing range or options for individual cases under the Sentencing Guidelines.
-If you have a Sentencing Guidelines application inquiry, please do not hesitate to contact us at (202) 727-8822.
-The Commission provides information to assist in understanding and applying the Sentencing Guidelines.
-Though the information provided is not binding on the court or parties in any case, the Commission may be able to assist practitioners in efficiently interpreting the Sentencing Guidelines.
+The Commission continues to encourage questions from criminal justice professionals concerning the interpretation and application of the Sentencing Guidelines.
+If you have a Sentencing Guidelines inquiry, please contact the Commission at (202) 727-7934.
+Although the information provided is not binding on the Court or parties in a case, the Commission may be able to assist practitioners in efficiently interpreting the Sentencing Guidelines.
 Moreover, the issues raised by the inquiries may be used to improve future editions of the Practice Manual.